popskraft/nutcracker/content/_index.md

 savings:
   title: "Save up to $6,500 a year"
   subtitle: "Special offer for car dealerships!"
+  image: "/images/carflag.jpg"
+  imageAlt: "Big Savings"
   description: >
     At Nutcracker Pro, we understand the value of steady, consistent savings.
 Our carefully designed pricing and bulk order options can help you save up to $6,500 each year.
-Whether you choose our trusted hand cleaner,our dependable nitrile gloves or otherNutcracker Pro , every purchase supports a smoother, more efficient procurement process.
+Whether you choose our trusted hand cleaner,our dependable nitrile gloves or other Nutcracker Pro products, every purchase supports a smoother, more efficient procurement process.
 Enjoy a calm, measured approach to managing expenses while nurturing the growth of your business.
-  image: "/images/carflag.jpg"
-  imageAlt: "Big Savings"

 # FAQ section